eVisas and Digitalisation: modernising the UK’s Immigration System

 Individuals and the move to eVisas

-By 1 January 2025, the Home Office is expecting to have a fully digitalised immigration system.
+The Home Office is in the process of transitioning to a fully digitalised immigration system.
 This means that individuals who hold a physical visa document, such as a BRP, Biometric Residence Card (BRC), or a passport endorsement, will be required to access an eVisa through a UKVI account.

 The Home Office began emailing invites to set up a UKVI account in April 2024.
 The Home Office are advising that all individuals who hold a BRP can now create a UKVI account and access their eVisa.
 Individuals must do this before the expiry of their BRP.
 Individuals who have lost their BRP may be able to use their travel document, such as a passport, or their visa application reference number to create their UKVI account.
 If a UKVI account has been created and the eVisa is not yet visible, the Home Office are advising that they will be in touch when the eVisa is available to view.